Texas History Day

 TOHA recognizes outstanding use of oral history in junior and senior individual documentaries entered in the state's annual history fair contest, held the first weekend in May, in Austin.
 Texas History Day is sponsored by the Texas State Historical Association, which allows associations like TOHA to present special awards to entries that reflect the particular interests of the organization.

-Year after year, the fact that the use of oral history research contributes to the historical quality of documentaries is proven by the number of students who earn the TOHA special award and also advance to the national contest by winning first or second place in the regular judging.
-Individual and group entries that place first or second in their category (paper, exhibit, documentary, website, or performance) and division (junior or senior) advance to National History Day, held in Maryland in June.
+Year after year, the fact that the use of oral history research contributes to the historical quality of documentaries is proven by the number of students who earn the TOHA special award and also advance to the National History Day contest in June by winning first or second place in the regular judging.

 Congratulations to the well-deserving students who qualify for and win the TOHA Texas History Day Award!